 After The Offering, Our Return On Equity Will Be Low Compared To Other Companies.
 This Could Hurt The Price Of Your Common Stock.
-We will not be able to immediately deploy all of the new capital generated from this offering into high-yielding earning assets, and due to the difficult economic environment in our market area, deployment of the new capital may take a significant amount of time.
-For example, due to intense competition and market rates, our borrower demand may be limited.
+We will not be able to immediately deploy all of the increased capital from this offering into high-yielding earning assets.
 Our ability to leverage our new capital profitably will be significantly affected by industry competition for loans and deposits.
 Initially, we intend to invest the net proceeds in short-term investments and mortgage-backed securities, which generally have lower yields than loans.
 This will reduce our return on average equity to a level that will be lower than our historical ratios.